h3rald/h3/docs/md/quick-start.md

 </html>
 ```

-Note that the script must be marked as an ES6 module (`type=module`), otherwise your imports won't work.
+Note that the script must be marked as an ES6 module (`type="module"`), otherwise your imports won't work.

 ### Import h3.js